kptdev/kpt/site/book/03-packages/06-composing-a-package.md

 TODO(#1829): This can be simplified.

-This creates a [independent package].
-If you wish this to make this a dependent package, you can delete the `upstream` and `upstreamLock` sections of the `Kptfile` in `mysql` directory.
+This creates an [independent package].
+If you wish to make this a dependent package, you can delete the `upstream` and `upstreamLock` sections of the `Kptfile` in `mysql` directory.

 [create a new package]: /book/03-packages/05-creating-a-package